smwikipedia/StackExchangeArchiver/README.md

   `<ArchiveFolder>`: Path to a local folder to store the archived posts.
 Requried.

   `<StartPage/EndPage>`: The start and end page number of the question/answer list in the Stack Exchange user activity page.
+If specified, only the posts within the range will be archived.
+The archived posts is ordered by date.
 Optional.